aetilley/harrison-rust/README.md

     println!("Is satisfiable?: {is_sat}");
     assert!(is_sat);
     let formula = Formula::formulaset_to_formula(clauses);
-    // Check that the resulting valuation does indeed satisfy the
-    // initial formula:
     let check = formula.eval(&solver.get_valuation().unwrap());
     println!("Check: Solution satisfies original constraints?: {check}");
     println!("Let's use the same solver to run several times and take the average time...");
-    // Run ten times and take average run time: run_repeatedly_and_average(
+    run_repeatedly_and_average(
         || {
             solver.solve();